Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations

 \textbf{Qualitative Results.} We qualitatively analyze robot movement trajectories under the three proposed physical variation types in Fig.~\ref{fig:experiments}.
 For object 3D transformations, as shown in the trajectory plots, the robot maintains similar initial movement patterns but fails to achieve correct object placement due to spatial misalignment.
 The trajectory demonstrates that while the robot attempts to complete the full task sequence, the geometric perturbations cause mislocalization of target positions, resulting in the robot placing objects at incorrect locations.
-We attribute this to object 3D transformations of the model's spatial reasoning capabilities through geometric transformations, causing systematic errors in perceiving and reaching intended placement positions.
+We attribute this to the disruption of the model's spatial reasoning capabilities through geometric transformations, causing systematic errors in perceiving and reaching intended placement positions.
 For illumination variations, we observe degraded object recognition that manifests as incomplete grasping actions and premature trajectory termination.
 The adversarial lighting conditions interfere with the model's visual perception, leading to failed object detection and misaligned manipulation attempts.
 For adversarial patches, we observe oscillatory behaviors and intermittent loss of object contact.
 The patches induce consistent directional biases in the robot's movements, causing it to deviate from intended pushing trajectories and lose task-relevant object interactions.
 In summary, our qualitative analysis demonstrates that all three physical variations can effectively disrupt robot actions through distinct failure modes.
 Additional visualization results are provided in Appendix B.

-\textbf{Real-World Performance.} Beyond simulation results, we conduct comprehensive evaluations of the three physical transformations in real-world scenarios using OpenVLA trained on physical world data from BridgeData v2~\cite{walke2023bridgedata}.
-The evaluation encompasses three manipulation tasks (object grasping, positioning, and placement), with 50 trials conducted for each physical transformation type, achieving 44.6\% average attack success rate.
-As demonstrated in Fig.~\ref{fig:physical}, when applying 3D transformations to critical objects in the scene, the robot fails to complete designated tasks.
-Moreover, the unstable movements, manifesting as jerky and oscillatory motions similar to those observed in simulation, pose significant risks to human safety and the operational environment.
-Additional results are provided in the Appendix.